-- 6 Press ok once again.
-With this you return to the log book and can view and acknowledge further messages as necessary. - 7 To exit the log book press (so).
+- Press once again.
+This returns you to the log book where you can view and acknowledge further messages as necessary. - To exit the log book press (ss).

 Return directly to the measured value and status display with (M).

 4.5 Calibration of sensors